Hilo2000/es_arena/README.md

 ## Updates

 MAJOR RELEASE -> 1.7 (More Information Below)
--> A new release for ES-Arena will come out exchanging the 1v1 combat to be replaced with large recreations of FW/Republic (and more) battles!
+-> A new release for ES-Arena will come out exchanging some of the 1v1 combat to be replaced with large recreations of FW/Republic (and more) battles!
--> It will be avaible soon under the releases tab.
-However, it is likely a future update will combine both releases.
+-> Expected to release with 3 new missions, reusing 2 from version 1.6.

 1.6 (New Outfits & License Missions)